- Be at least 18 years old before they participate

-Some positions may require the participant to bring their own personal vehicle to the project location.
-If a vehicle is required, this will be specified in the position description.
-If you are interviewed for a position, it is a good idea to inquire about the vehicle requirements.
+- Project locations may recommend or require the participant to bring their own personal vehicle.
+If a vehicle is required, this will be specified in the project description.
+If you are interviewed for a project, it is a good idea to ask about the vehicle requirements.

-- Due to U.S. government regulations, all applicants must be either a U.S. citizen (by birth or naturalization) or a U.S. legal permanent resident (a "green card" holder).
-These terms are defined in detail below.
-There are no exceptions to this rule.
-People with temporary education or work visas are not eligible.
-Neither GSA nor its federal partners can "sponsor" temporary visas through this program.
+Due to U.S. government regulations, all applicants must be either a U.S. citizen by birth or naturalization, or a U.S. lawful permanent resident.
+Unfortunately, we are not able to make any exceptions to this rule.
+People with temporary education or work visas are not eligible for the program.
+Neither GSA nor its federal partners can sponsor temporary visas through this program.
 Here are places to look for related opportunities: